tgold83/Capstone-NBA-Super-Player-Mashup/README.md

 #### Wednesday, 12/21/22
 * 8:40: Continue work on character menu and script
 * 10:30: Work on randomizer for shot making
+* 1:25: Work on setting up colliders for specifc shot locations